| April 24, 2020 | Lifestyle

 Everyone reacts differently to each type of cannabis, which means some activities and strains are going to pair better than others.
 For example, someone doing one hour of yoga will want a totally different strain, dosage, and consumption method than a backpacker.
 To learn more about how choose, check out a few of our favorite cannabis exercise ideas.

-Use CBD for Recovery
+Use CBD Liberally

 Cannabis is an extremely potent plant from a medical perspective.
 There are specific strains that are rich in a compound called CBD.
 Instead of getting you ‘stoned’, CBD works in myriad ways to heal your body.

 CBD is CBD, right?
 WRONG.
 Just like there is good weed and bad weed, there is quality and there is snake oil.
 Whether you’re an experienced consumer or just learning, selecting the appropriate brand and product is one of the most important, yet often overlooked steps.